-Mount Sinai Doctors at 147th Street in Harlem, N.Y., previously part of the St. Luke’s Roosevelt Health System, is one of three sister clinics that provide community health services to the West Harlem and Morningside Heights communities in Manhattan, and is closely affiliated to Mount Sinai St. Luke’s Hospital in the same area.
+Mount Sinai Doctors - West 147th Street in Harlem, N.Y., previously part of the St. Luke’s Roosevelt Health System, is one of three sister clinics that provide community health services to the West Harlem and Morningside Heights communities in Manhattan, and is closely affiliated to Mount Sinai St. Luke’s Hospital in the same area.

 In addition to seven full-time physicians, the clinic consists of one practice manager, five front desk specialists, one medical records specialist, five medical assistants, one part-time clinical pharmacist, two care coordinators who work part time and remotely to coordinate care for patients with the most complex and highest-needs and a referral specialist who also works remotely.
 The ratio of physicians to medical assistants at the practice is 5.6 full-time equivalent MDs to five MAs.

 What is a module?

 A module is a project a practice undertakes based on the priorities it has identified.
 Each module contains a set of highly-specified end-states against which practice teams self-assess and develop work plans to fulfill based on their own contexts.

 The practice identified its access policy as an area of potential improvement.
 In its assessment, the fact that it was accepting walk-in patients was leading them to double-book patients, working them into physicians’ schedules at the end of the day and over lunch.
 This policy was causing longer patient wait times, making it difficult to manage patient load and contributing to a stressful environment for the entire practice team.